 Revamp A Classic Style

 Remember how I knocked old school wood paneling?
 There are ways to do it right.
-The dark cyan subway tile on this fireplace gives the classic wood paneling a bright touch with the shine.
+The dark cyan subway tile on this modern fireplace gives the classic wood paneling a bright touch with the shine.
 Most people imagine the stark white when they think of subway tiles, but using different colors can change the effect you are going for.

-Fireplace Tile Ideas With Texture Adds Visual Appeal
+Fireplace Tiles With Texture Adds Visual Appeal

 As I mentioned before, the same effect can be made if you have a darker tile and use a light grout.
 The dark black insert stands out with the lighter colors in the surround.